Jennifer C. Harmon

 All information is subject to change.
 This article is a curated guide and is neither sponsored nor considered an official endorsement.
 Please be sure to check information directly with any/all tours, guides or companies for the most up-to-date and direct details.

-New Orleans Safe Reopening Phase 2 is allowing restaurants, museums, zoos, retail stores and aquariums to be open at 50% capacity.
-Alcoholic beverage sales are allowed to be served with food sales at restaurants and via to-go service at restaurants, bars and event venues.
-Social distancing and masks are required in public throughout Louisiana and the City of New Orleans.
+New Orleans is following Modified Phase 1, which allows restaurants, museums, zoos, retail stores and aquariums to be open at 25% capacity.
+Between 8 a.m. and 11 p.m., alcoholic beverage sales are permitted with food sales at restaurants, via to-go service at restaurants, bars and breweries, and through outdoor seating at bars.
+Social distancing and masks are required in public throughout Louisiana and the City of New Orleans, and public gatherings are not permitted at this time beyond individuals with members of their own immediate household.